danmayer/hearno/README.md

 Hearno
 ========================

+Hearno allows users to express in small photos strips and text blurbs there thoughts on censorship.

-Hearno is an app for friends, to build something fun while learning a bit more about programming.
-Also, possibly to drive some donations to some of our favorite charities.
+It is an app build to teach programming Ruby on Rails to friends.
+Opposed to just throw away projects while learning to code, we decided to build something fun while learning a bit more about programming.

+Also, possibly to drive some donations to some of our favorite charities, related to freedom of speech.
 ________________________